defndaines/kiroku/pulitzer-prize.md

 - [x] 2024: Jacqueline Jones, _No Right to an Honest Living: The Struggles of Boston’s Black Workers in the Civil War Era_
 - [x] 2025: Edda L. Fields-Black, _Combee: Harriet Tubman, the Combahee River Raid, and Black Freedom During the Civil War_
 - [x] 2025: Kathleen DuVal, _Native Nations: A Millennium in North America_
+- [ ] 2026: Jill Lepore, _We the People: A History of the U.S. Constitution_
 <!-- History -->